hydrogram/hydrogram/CONTRIBUTING.md

 ### Commit Messages

-We use conventional commits, which provide a standardized and structured format for commit messages.
+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), which provide a standardized and structured format for commit messages.
 This helps ensure clear and consistent communication about the changes made in each commit.

-- **Commit messages**: The commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification, which provides a structured and consistent format for describing the changes in the commits.
 The commit messages should have the following structure:

 ```
 <type>[optional scope]: <description>